A menu at an Izakaya in Japan is usually relatively simple, Japanese Pub food.

 Beef and Tuna Tataki are both very popular, with diners often pre-ordering a couple of dishes as plate numbers are limited.
 Tataki, is a block of fish or meat that is first seasoned, all surfaces seared, then quickly cooled.
 After a settling process, the block is thinly sliced and presented on a plate with salad and dipping sauces.

 It is fascinating watching our regulars’ palates develop.
-Staring with the “safe” dishes of cooked chicken, pork, fish and beef.
-Each time they come they try a new dish, gradually developing a taste for the more adventurous dishes.
+First time in they usually start with the “safe” dishes of cooked chicken, pork, fish and beef.
+Each time they come in they’ll try a new dish, gradually developing a taste for the more adventurous dishes.

 Our customers also really enjoy the sharing style of dining.
 General rule of thumb is that most can eat about two dishes.
 A group of 4 would usually end up ordering about 8 different dishes, leaving here happily having experienced 8 different tastes and types of food.
 How often to you go to an entrée/main style of Restaurant and either get sick of your dish part way through or regret your choice once you have seen someone else’s dish?
-It doesn’t happen here.
+It doesn’t happen here as you share it all.

 At Yatai, we pride ourselves on serving our food as fresh as possible, with a smile on the side.